mui/material-ui/docs/src/pages/guides/api/api.md

 # API Design Approach

-We have learned a great deal regarding how Material-UI is used, and the 1.x.x rewrite allowed us to completely rethink the component API.
+<p class="description">We have learned a great deal regarding how Material-UI is used, and the v1 rewrite allowed us to completely rethink the component API.</p>

 > API design is hard because you can make it seem simple but it's actually deceptively complex, or make it actually simple but seem complex.